 Good posture can improve muscle and joint function

-Our joints can wear down naturally due to things like age and genetics.
-But if you have poor posture, it can create more stress on your joints and cause them to wear away faster.
+Good posture becomes increasingly important with age as our joints begin to wear down naturally.
+If you have poor posture, it can create more stress on your joints and cause them to wear away faster.
 Poor posture can contribute to the development of osteoarthritis, which is commonly known as ‘wear and tear’ arthritis.

 However, when you have good posture your muscles and joints are able to function properly and stay healthy and lubricated, which helps avoid any abnormal wear and tear.